Henri-Joseph Crelier

 Henri-Joseph Crelier (16 October 1816 – 22 April 1889) was a Swiss Roman Catholic priest, Hebrew scholar and Biblical exegete.

 Life

 Crelier was born at Bure.
 From 1845 to 1855 he was professor at the college of Porrentruy (Switzerland); later he became chaplain of the Religious of the Sacred Heart at Besançon, France, and devoted his leisure hours to the study of scripture.
-He was subsequently appointed pastor of the church of Rebeuvelier, and finally of Bressancourt, France, where he died.
+He was subsequently appointed pastor of the church of Rebeuvelier, and finally of Bessancourt, France, where he died.
 Many of his publications attack Ernest Renan's secular interpretations of the Bible.